 Universal Credit is normally paid to you as a single monthly payment, but it’s made up of several different elements.
 Before you actually make a claim, it’s hard to give an accurate figure for how much Universal Credit you’ll receive.
 In this guide, we look at the different allowances and elements you might be entitled to, how much you can get for each one and how payments can be affected by other income and savings.

-If you’re claiming Universal Credit, you will get one basic allowance for your household.
-The amount you will get is:
+If you’re claiming Universal Credit, you will get one standard allowance for your household.
+The amount you will get in 2021-22 is:

-On top of the basic allowance, you might get additional allowances including:
+On top of the standard allowance, you might get additional allowances including:

 - child element

 - limited capability for work-related activity element (LCWRA)

 - limited capability for work and work element (not available after 3 April 2017)

 - housing costs element.